giobarc/GOrGONA/README.md

 2.2: (line 16) change "SizeEnd1" by choosing the size of the cluster;\
 2.3: (line 20) change "SizeStart1" in 0, specify the same value of "SizeEnd1" (Cluster Size) chosen at the previous step and choose the mesh to sweep composition range by specifying "Pruning1": for example, if "SizeEnd1"=100 and if you choose "Pruning1"=20, you will run parallel BH simulations at the following compositions: (20,80), (40,60), (60,40) and (80,20) for mixed clusters and two more runs for the pure compositions (100,0) and (0,100).

+IMPORTANT REMARK: it is strongly suggested to run the unbiased search on the whole composition range to (hopefully) collect the widest structural database.
+Furthermore, performing global optimization on the pure clusters (extremes) is mandatory to get a common reference when estimating excess energy on the alloyed clusters.

 Step 3: go into the folder "parallel_unseeded_XxYy" and:\
 3.1: put in the folder the correct force field file; a collection of force fields is provided in the "database_ff" folder;\
 3.2: open the file "analize", where you have to:\